HAL Laboratory: History

-In 1992, following the protracted development of Metal Slader Glory, the company was on the verge of bankruptcy.
-Nintendo offered to rescue HAL on the condition that Satoru Iwata were to be appointed its president, a role he took from 1993 to 2000.
+However, following the protracted development of Metal Slader Glory, the company was $1.5 billion yen in debt and on the verge of bankruptcy.
+Nintendo offered to rescue HAL on the condition that Satoru Iwata were to be appointed its president.
+In 1992, HAL released Kirby's Dream Land for the Nintendo Game Boy, which was Iwata's first game as president.
+HAL then found success soon after, releasing Kirby's Adventure, Kirby's Dream Course, and Mother 2.

-The company's current logo, Inutamago, was created in 1998 by Shigesato Itoi.
+The company's current logo, Inutamago (literally "dog egg"), was created in 1998 by Shigesato Itoi.
 The imagery is meant to represent "an unexpected bond [...] one that brings the birth of something new".
 Reception was reportedly lukewarm at first.
+The first game to use the logo was Super Smash Bros.
+In 1999, HAL released Pokemon Snap for the Nintendo 64 and Pokemon Pinball on Game Boy Color and established an R&D center in Tokyo that year.